moj-analytical-services/user-guidance/source/documentation/tools/ide-maintenance-policy/index.md

 - Version `n-1` and `n-2` can be any `MAJOR`, `MINOR`, or `PATCH` update as per [Semantic Versioning definitions](https://semver.org/#summary).

 ## Release Communications
-Communications for each new release will be sent to the `#analytical-platform-support` channel.
-An example of this communication can be seen [here](https://mojdt.slack.com/archives/C4PF7QAJZ/p1730731994273979).
+Communications for each new release will be sent to the `#ask-analytical-platform` channel.
+An example of this communication can be seen [here](https://mojdt.slack.com/archives/C4PF7QAJZ/p1759397923226149).